Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Introduction

-To address these challenges, this paper introduces a new Cross-modal Few-Shot Learning (CFSL) task, which aims to classify instances with multiple visual modalities using only a few labeled samples per class.
-In this task, the multi-modal data are organized into a support set and a query set.
-The support set contains a small number of labeled multi-modal examples per class, serving as the basis for learning.
-The query set includes unlabeled instances from the same classes and modalities that need to be classified.
-The ultimate goal is to train a model solely on the support set that can accurately classify the query set, regardless of modality.
-As illustrated in Figures~\ref{fig:motivation}(a-c), unlike classical supervised learning and FSL confined to a single modality, CFSL incorporates data from multiple visual modalities.
-The primary challenge of CFSL arises from the inherent variability and domain gaps between different visual modalities, which complicates feature extraction and alignment.
-Additionally, the task requires models to identify and leverage shared underlying semantics across modalities while adapting to the unique characteristics of each.
+In this case, this paper introduces a new Cross-modal Few-Shot Learning (CFSL) task designed to classify instances with multiple visual modalities with a limited number of labeled samples per class.
+In CFSL, the multi-modal data are organized into a support set and a query set.
+The support set comprises a few labeled examples from various modalities, while the query set contains unlabeled instances from corresponding classes and modalities that require classification.
+As illustrated in~\Cref{fig:motivation}, unlike classical supervised learning and FSL confined to a single modality, CFSL engages data from multiple visual modalities.
+The primary challenge of CFSL arises from the inherent variability and domain gaps across different visual modalities, which complicates feature extraction and alignment.

-Previous studies have shown that compact visual representations are closely linked to real-world images, emphasizing the importance of underlying concepts in enabling humans to identify target objects~\citep{vinker2022clipasso, vinker2023clipascene, mukherjee2024seva}.
-As illustrated in Figure~\ref{fig:motivation-d}, these fundamental concepts can be readily learned with only a few examples~\citep{lake2020people}, thanks to the humans' ability to generalize from limited data, regardless of visual modality.
+Building on this understanding, previous studies~\citep{vinker2022clipasso, vinker2023clipascene, mukherjee2024seva} have highlighted the crucial role of compact visual representations and underlying concepts in enabling humans to recognize target objects across different contexts, which can be leveraged to enhance CFSL.
+As illustrated in~\Cref{fig:motivation-d}, the fundamental concepts like ``bull" can be readily learned with only a few examples, thanks to the humans' ability to generalize from limited data, regardless of visual modality~\citep{lake2020people, cao2021concept}.
 This capability, referred to as ``evocation", is grounded in the vast reservoir of previously encountered visual experiences that support recognition and generalization.
 Inspired by this observation, we hypothesize that models can achieve similar evocative capabilities by learning latent concepts from abundant unimodal data.